nathanmcnulty/MMS2024FLL/entra-entitlement-management/examples/authentication/passkey-rollout/passkey-rollout.md

 ## 2. Granting the Logic App permissions

-The final step is to enable a Managed Identity on the Logic App and grant it the permissions needed to read the user's devices and get the LAPS password for them.
+The next step is to enable a Managed Identity on the Logic App and grant it the permissions needed to read the user's devices and get the LAPS password for them.

 ```powershell
 $MIObjectId = "c449c80d-0d9c-4e04-b340-00dcf7e2d878"